-MSc thesis: Reconstructing language ancestry by performing word prediction
+MSc thesis: Reconstructing language ancestry by performing word prediction with neural networks

 - Talk at the workshop Phylogenetic Methods in Historical Linguistics, Tübingen (March 27-30, 2017) [pdf]